Using the Mojo search engine

 Examples:

-→ finds tickets with I, have, and problem, even if they are scattered in different places or in a different order
+• I have a problem → finds tickets that mention authentication and error, even if they are mentioned in different places or in a different order

 Wild Card Searches